 The recent rail disaster in E. Palestine, Ohio, occurred despite a history of rail unions calling for improved safety equipment and regulations to protect crews and the public.
 Unfortunately, the warnings were not heeded.
-In E. Palestine, rail crew and communities have suffered potentially grievous harm and long ringing throughout the government and rail industry.
+In E. Palestine, rail crew and communities have suffered potentially grievous harm and long term adverse effects.